HabitatFramework/TechnicalGuide/database/database.rst

 exports
 -------

-This table lists all the Export 'formats' that can be used when exporting data from the HLU Tool database and GIS layers to a new 'standalone' GIS layer.
+This table lists all the export 'formats' that can be used when exporting data.

 	export_id
 		A unique identifier used to determines which fields are selected from the 'exports_fields' table.